 When you get to a wrong side row, follow these steps*.

 *Attention!
 Remember to make one extra chain at the beginning of the row.
 Bring the yarn to the front.

 Now insert the hook into the stitch from back to front.

 Wrap the yarn around the hook and pull it through.
 You will have two strands on the hook.

 Wrap the yarn around the hook again and pull it through the two strands on the hook.
-And now, you have made a reverse single crochet.
+And now, you have made a Back to front single crochet.
 As you can see, the texture that results is much more defined.
 Here’s a photo of the wrong side.

 And here’s a photo of the right side.

 We hope you find it useful, and we invite you to add a ton of designs to your creations using this technique.
 Don’t forget to use the hashtag #weareknitters on all your social media posts.